stsaxe/Investments-Machine-Learning-for-Finance-2025/README.md

 # Investments-Machine-Learning-for-Finance-2025

-This is the Group of Stefan Richard Saxer, Daniel and Alexander Jean-Marc Fuchser.
+This is the Group of Alexander Jean-Marc Fuchser, Daniel Eymann and Stefan Richard Saxer.